yownas/sd-webui-lua/README.md

 # sd-webui-lua
 Generate images with Lua in Stable Diffusion webui.

-This is an extension for [Vlad's automatic](https://github.com/vladmandic/automatic/) (and in theory [automatic1111's stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui)) to let you run Lua code to generate images (and more?).
+This is an extension for [Vlad's SD.next](https://github.com/vladmandic/automatic/) (and [automatic1111's stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui)) to let you run Lua code to generate images (and more?).

+# Installation

+Under `Extensions` go to `Manual install` and paste the link to this repository.
+Click `Install`.

 # Usage